 10 Best Shopping Centers in Warsaw

-And if you’re interested in other ways to spend your time in the city, take a look at our guides to Warsaw’s best cinemas, clubs, and parks.
+And if you’re interested in other ways to spend time in the city, take a look at our guides to Warsaw’s best cinemas, clubs, and parks.

 1. Westfield Arkadia